The Amazing Rise of Medco Energi

 Chevron became a huge oil company after acquiring Gulf Oil in 1985, then Texaco in 2001, and Unocal Corporation in 2005.

 With headquarters in San Ramon, California, Chevron operates in 180 countries and employs more than 48,000 people.
-Its daily oil and gas production is about 3.1 million BOEPD.
+Its total daily oil and natural gas liquids production is 1,715,000 barrels in 2022.

 EXXONMOBIL